LEVEL 1 ELECTRICIAN’S IN NEW SOUTH WALES

 Class 1B – Underground

 Underground Paper Lead and Polymeric – work on or near the underground electricity network

-Example include cable pit construction, cable trench excavation, duct laying, cable laying and jointing, pillar installation, street lighting works comprising underground standard erection, substation construction, cable laying and luminaire erection.
+Examples include cable pit construction, cable trench excavation, duct laying, cable laying and jointing, pillar installation, street lighting works comprising underground standard erection, substation construction, cable laying, and luminaire erection.

 Class 1C – Underground Polymeric Only

 Work on or near the underground electricity network as described for Class 1B but excluding work on paper lead or CONSAC cables.